 He paused the film to continue carmelizing the onions.
 He’d recently learned how to make a mean sauce base for Korean army stew, and he’d been wanting to bring it to Dhaka.
-He’d gotten sick of mediocre outsider food in the country and had decided that it was his duty to collectively increase the quality of Bangladeshi palettes.
+He’d gotten sick of mediocre outsider food in the country and had decided that it was his duty to collectively increase the quality of Bangladeshi palates.
 In fact, he’d felt a lot of responsibility lately as he began to take his fate seriously.

 As the first child in his family’s generation, his mother had named him Prothom—or First—and only recently had he taken the weight of it on his shoulders.
 Names don’t make us who we are, he thought, but a part of him couldn’t escape it.

 When he realized he had forgotten to buy the ingredients for the bean paste, he wanted to call Prithivi so she could bring some over—only to realize that wasn’t possible.
 Instead, he took some garam masala reserved for curries and dashed it in.
 Maybe this’ll work?
 Who’s ever made Bangladeshi-style budae jjigae before?!